manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 <!-- example SQL Example_5 -->

-You could perform JOINs on SphinxSE search table and tables using other engines.
-Here's an example with "documents" from example.sql:
+SphinxSE search tables can be joined with tables using other engines.
+Here's an example using the "documents" table from example.sql:

 <!-- request -->